tav/nodelint/README.md

 nodelint
 --------

-- [Node] is a [V8] based framework for writing Javascript applications outside the browser.
+- [Node.js] is a [V8] based framework for writing Javascript applications outside the browser.

 - [JSLint] is a code quality tool that checks for problems in Javascript programs.